 2) Inspect the entire guitar carefully for physical defects.
 Minor wear and scratches are ok as long as there is no interference with playability.
 You should never purchase guitars with major defects such as cracks along the body.

 Another major defect you should beware of is the twisting of the guitar neck.
-You can perform this check by holding the guitar such that the headstock is pointing towards you.
+You can perform this check by holding the guitar such that the headstock is pointing toward you.
 Look along the neck and make sure there is no bowing.

 3) Check the condition and the playability of the frets.
-You can do this by fretting each fret on each string and play the note out loud.
+You can do this by fretting each fret on each string and playing the note out loud.
 If there are buzzing sounds, chances are the action of the guitar isn’t set properly and there is poor workmanship.
 You should also check that the frets of the guitar are not worn out.

 *You can request the music stores to help you setup your guitar for free when you purchase one.